yuanchaoma-db/genie_space/genie_space/README.md

 ![](./assets/genie-space1.png)

-2. Change the "SPACE_ID" environment value to the ID of your Genie space, for example, 01f02a31663e19b0a18f1a2ed7a435a7 in the app.yaml file in the root directory:
+2. Change the "SPACE_ID" environment value to the ID of your Genie space, for example, 01f02a31663e19b0a18f1a2ed7a435a7 in the app.yaml file in the root directory and add a model serving endpoint in App resources for adding a model for insights generation:

 ```yaml
 command: